Open-Community-Building/community.hooks/python-meetup-talk-proposals.md

 🔴 If you want to propose a talk but do not know how we will help you prepare the talk, the slides, the presentation, anything you need!

-Stop thinking about giving a talk and propose a talk today!
+Start thinking about giving a talk and propose one today!

 Propose a talk
 --------------